HealthSamurai/jute.clj/README.md

 - Chapter 3
 ```

-Attentive reader will notice that we're going to discard preface and
+Here we're going to discard preface and
 afterwords as well as minor author information keepeing only his
 name.
 And we want a book's content to be an array of strings, not an
 array of objects with a `content` key.
 Let's write a JUTE template